angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 - How to implement wrapper components for 3rd party libraries
 - How to lazy load heavy components using `@defer`
 - How to implement and use Angular animations
-- How to run logic outside of Angular change detection
+- How to run logic outside Angular change detection

 > Compared to where we left off, we have added a couple of things, namely, we have added the helper change detection
-> counter in the toolbar (left side) which will be important to demonstrate some of the concepts in this exercise.
+> counter in the toolbar (left side) which will be important to demonstrate some concepts in this exercise.
 > Besides we have added a date helper in `core/util/` folder which will be used to generate mock year month combinations
 > for the chart component.
-And we have also pre-generated the chart component itself in order to be able
+And we have also pre-generated the chart component itself to be able
 > to specify TODO items for the exercise.
 (Normally we would generate it using Angular Schematics IDE integration)

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**